 Learn in very simple steps connecting Node with React or ReactJS in this blog.
-While we use both languages then they form a stack known as the MERN stack.
+While we use both web development languages then they form a stack known as the MERN stack.
 This blog is written by our MERN student for beginners and reviewed by senior Node and React faculty Mr. Ravi Bhaduaria.

 Step-by-Step Guide on MERN Setup for Beginners